A Nivat Theorem for Weighted Alternating Automata over Commutative Semirings: A characterization of via weighted finite tree automata

 \begin{cor} Non-weighted alternating automata and finite automata are equally expressive. \end{cor}

-This result goes back to \cite{alternation}.
-However, it is well known that the non-weighted setting corresponds to the weighted setting, if weights are taken from the Boolean semiring.
-We observe that $\chr{L} \circ h=\chr{h^{-1}(L)}$ for any tree language $L\subseteq T_\Lambda$ and tree homomorphism $h:T_\Gamma\rightarrow T_\Lambda$.
+This result goes back to \cite{alternation} and deals with non-weighted automata.
+It is well known that the non-weighted setting corresponds to the weighted setting, if weights are taken from the Boolean semiring.
+Thus, we may still investigate the non-weighted setting with our methods.
+Therefore, we can reproduce this result by using the Boolean semiring.
+In doing so, we will get a better understanding of the translation of \wafa into \wfa.
+In particular, we are able to identify cases, in which this translation is efficient.

+Clearly, every \wfa is a \wafa, hence we only have to concern ourselves with one direction.
+First, we observe that $\chr{L} \circ h=\chr{h^{-1}(L)}$ for any tree language $L\subseteq T_\Lambda$ and tree homomorphism $h:T_\Gamma\rightarrow T_\Lambda$.
 Assume $\chr{L}$ is recognized by a WAFA.
-By Lemma \ref{lmm:d1WafaIffWfta}, we get $\chr{L}=\chr{L'}\circ h = \chr{h^{-1}(L)}$ with $h=h^r$ for some $r\in \N$ and $L'\subseteq T_{\Sigma^r_\#}$ regular.
-Since regular tree languages are closed under inverses of homomorphisms and since \wfa and \wfta are equally expressive over $\Sigma_\#^1$, we get that $\chr{L}$ is recognized by a \wfa.
-The authors in \cite{alternation} also show that the translation of an alternating finite automaton into an equivalent deterministic finite automaton leads to (worst case) a doubly exponential blowup in states.
-By our proof we can see that one exponent is needed to determinize $\B$ (from the Proof of Lemma \ref{lmm:d1WafaIffWfta}) and one exponent is needed to determinize the nondeterministic finite automaton recognizing $\bhv{B}\circ h$ (the construction of the automaton recognizing $\bhv{B}\circ h$ itself is linear in states).
+By Lemma \ref{lmm:d1WafaIffWfta}, we get $\chr{L}=\chr{L'}\circ h = \chr{h^{-1}(L')}$ with $h=h^r$ for some $r\in \N$ and $L'\subseteq T_{\Sigma^r_\#}$ regular.
+Since regular tree languages are closed under inverses of homomorphisms, we know $L = h^{-1}(L')$ is a regular $\Sigma^1_\#$ tree language.
+It is also known that \wfa and \wfta are equally expressive over $\Sigma_\#^1$, thus $\chr{L}$ is recognized by a \wfa.
+The authors in \cite{alternation} also show that the translation of an alternating finite automaton into an equivalent deterministic finite automaton leads to a (worst case) doubly exponential blowup in states.
+By our proof we get a better understanding of where this blowup comes from.
+Constructing $\B$ (from the Proof of Lemma \ref{lmm:d1WafaIffWfta}) is linear in states.
+However, to construct the tree automaton $\B'$ recognizing $h^{-1}(L)$, we get an exponential blowup in states.
+Next, $\B'$ viewed as a \wfa is non-deteministic (even if $\B'$ was bottom up deterministic).
+Thus, another exponent is needed to determinize $\B'$.
+Immediately, we see that the translation of an alaternating automaton into a non-deterministic finite automaton is only exponential.
+Moreover, the first exponent is only needed, if $\B$ is not (bottom up) deterministic.
+If a nice Boolean \wafa has only one non-zero final weight and for every pair of states $p,q$ we have $M_{(q,a)} \cap M_{(p,a)} = \emptyset$ for all $a \in \Sigma$, then $\B$ is bottom up deterministic.
+Consequently, the translation of alternating automata with this property into a non-deterministic finite automaton is linear in states.